ethanselzer/react-lazy-tree/README.md

     * `node`: Object
 * Notes: Parameters are [named](http://www.2ality.com/2011/11/keyword-parameters.html) (i.e. properties of an object).

 `interactiveStartDepth` - Specify at what depth the rendered tree should become interactive.
+Depth is zero based.
 * Type: Number
 * Required: No
 * Default: 0